Key points

 Child care is also known as early childhood education and care.
 It’s mainly designed for children aged up to 5 years, but it also includes care for primary school-age children in outside school hours care.

 All children living in Australia have the right to use child care services.
-Children can’t be excluded from child care on the basis of their cultural background, citizenship, family circumstances or ability.
+By law, children can’t be excluded from child care on the basis of their cultural background, citizenship, family circumstances or ability.

 Home-based care is when a friend, relative, babysitter or nanny cares for your child in your own home.